psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall require the value of `redirect_uri` to exactly match one of the pre-registered redirect URIs;
 1. shall require user authentication to an appropriate Level of Assurance for the operations the client will be authorized to perform on behalf of the user;
 1. shall require explicit approval by the user to authorize the requested scope if it has not been previously authorized;
-1. shall reject an authorization code (section 1.3.1 of [RFC6749]) if it has been previously used;
+1. shall reject an authorization code (Section 1.3.1 of [RFC6749]) if it has been previously used;
-1. shall return token responses that conform to section 4.1.4 of [RFC6749];
+1. shall return token responses that conform to Section 4.1.4 of [RFC6749];
 1. shall return the list of granted scopes with the issued access token if the request was passed in the front channel and was not integrity protected;
-1. shall provide non-guessable access tokens, authorization codes, and refresh token (where applicable), with sufficient entropy such that the probability of an attacker guessing the generated token is computationally infeasible as per [RFC6749] section 10.10;
+1. shall provide non-guessable access tokens, authorization codes, and refresh token (where applicable), with sufficient entropy such that the probability of an attacker guessing the generated token is computationally infeasible as per [RFC6749] Section 10.10;
-1. should clearly identify the details of the grant to the user during authorization as in 16.18 of [OIDC]; and
+1. should clearly identify the details of the grant to the user during authorization as in 16.18 of [OIDC];
-1. should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [OIDC].
+2. should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [OIDC];
-1. shall return an invalid_client error as defined in 5.2 of [RFC6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;
+3. shall return an `invalid_client` error as defined in 5.2 of [RFC6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;
-1. shall require redirect URIs to use the https scheme;
+4. shall require redirect URIs to use the https scheme;
-1. should issue access tokens with a lifetime of under 10 minutes unless the tokens are sender-constrained;
+5. should issue access tokens with a lifetime of under 10 minutes unless the tokens are sender-constrained; and
-1. shall support [OIDD], may support [RFC8414] and shall not distribute discovery metadata (such as the authorization endpoint) by any other means.
+6. shall support [OIDD], may support [RFC8414] and shall not distribute discovery metadata (such as the authorization endpoint) by any other means.

     **NOTE**: The use of refresh tokens instead of long-lived access tokens for both public and confidential clients is recommended.